Skip to main content

 For a typical Maine home, attic blown in insulation to R-50 costs $4,000 to $8,000 before rebates, depending on attic size and access.
 Dense-pack wall insulation adds $5,000 to $10,000 for a full house.
 Efficiency Maine rebates cover 40-80% of insulation and air sealing costs depending on household income, bringing the out-of-pocket cost down significantly.
 We provide a detailed cost breakdown during your free energy assessment.

 Yes.
 Blown in cellulose insulation qualifies for Efficiency Maine weatherization rebates of up to $8,000 depending on household income.
 Rebates cover 40% of project cost for any income level, 60% for moderate income, and 80% for low income households.
 As a registered Efficiency Maine vendor, we handle all the paperwork and deduct the rebate directly from your invoice.
 You pay the net amount with no waiting for reimbursement.
+For questions about combining heat pump and insulation rebates, see our Efficiency Maine rebates page.

 Ready to Stop Losing Heat?